parkerallan/FutureMakers-2022-Team-Deep-Green/README.md

 <br />
 presentation slides: https://docs.google.com/presentation/d/1esHzIkhQU3q1IiMVxXHA-2j6345qE00jEHyFUNGvGUo/edit?usp=sharing

 Over a two week sprint, we created a convolutional autoencoder that predicts next day wildfire activity.
-As I worked on the backend, model prototyping, the rest of our team focused on the frontend and presentation side of things.
+As I worked on the backend, more specifically the model prototyping, the rest of our team focused on the frontend and presentation side of things.
 Here's a brief overview of my work.

 ## The Problem